-stomach - lower
+stomach - lower teeth

-colon - upper
+colon - upper teeth

-lumbar 1-5, sacrum
+lumbar 1-5, sacrum and thoracic 6-12

 If the gums are very swollen, use the following remedy:

 ½ teaspoon of bicarbonate of soda